dtonhofer/prolog_notes/swipl_notes/about_byrd_box_model/README.md

 # About the "Byrd Box Model"

-The "Byrd Box Model", also called "Tracing Model" or "Procedure Box Model" or "4-port Model" pictures the calls to a Prolog predicate as a "box with 4 ports".
+The "Byrd Box Model", also called "Tracing Model" or "Procedure Box Model" or "4-port Model", pictures the calls to a Prolog predicate as a "box with 4 ports".

-The Model's idea is that the Prolog Processor traverses these ports as it runs a program and calls and backtracks back into (and over) predicates.
+The model's idea is that the Prolog Processor traverses these ports as it runs the program.

 Debuggers use this model as conceptual basis when they generate output or allow monitoring of "ports traversal events" either in general